Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-_G-sfOI1QhE.md

 ### Transcript

-> are you swedes i technically am actually is we are no but you are too i mean i guess i am yeah you are we're we're both from sweden we both speak swedish sometimes spencer yeah
+> are you swedes I technically am actually is we are no but you are too I mean I guess I am yeah you are we're we're both from sweden we both speak swedish sometimes spencer yeah